 Donate it to charity or give it to someone who needs it?

 This is something we’ve done at Lazy Susan a number of times.

 When we discontinue ranges, we often have stock in our warehouse.
-We often need to make space for new, so we have the option of discounting and selling it off in Clearance section, or we can donate it to a charity that can then sell to raise funds or make use of.
+We often need to make space for new, so we have the option of discounting and selling it off in our Clearance section, or we can donate it to a charity that can then sell to raise funds or make use of it.